dandaly/opi-prov-life/PLATFORM_MGMT.md

 In certain usages and/or environments the airflow or cooling to the device may be insufficient.
-In this case the BMC of the platform may decide to thottle this device, based on what is reported from the device such as alerts or sensor values.
+In this case the BMC of the platform may decide to thottle this device, based on what is reported such as alerts or sensor values.
 This is to avoid damage to the platform and/or the device.

 ## Standards Based Approach

-If devices satisfy these requirements then the 'loop logic' for a particular device can be published (even open-sourced) by the device manufacturer, making it simpler for the BMC to run the set of use cases above.
+If devices satisfy these requirements then the 'loop logic' for a particular device can be published (even open-sourced) by the manufacturer, making it simpler for the BMC to run the set of use cases above.
 This loop logic is a set of rules based on reading the power, temperature and alerts for this specific family of devices (a set of identifications & serial numbers).
 As a